danilloism/portfolio.fooderlich/README.md

 # Fooderlich

-App created while studying chapter 3 of Flutter Apprentice.
+App in the making while studying the book Flutter Apprentice (2nd Edition).

 ## What it does?

-The app is simply a layout to introduce the common widgets in Flutter.
-It is the project of the chapter 3 of Flutter Apprentice (2nd Edition).
+The app is supposed to be a social network about recipes.